 “Instead of two frequencies on GPS that we use now, civilian and military, GPS III will give a third frequency when the constellation is fully populated,” says Shankwitz.
 “When that happens we’ll have 10-centimeter accuracy rather than two [centimeters], but without the high cost of the patent and the infrastructure from the base station that supports the operation in Alaska and other places.
 All of a sudden the cost comes way down, and GPS technology becomes much more viable.”

 Many of the autonomous vehicles that are being developed combine radar (for collision avoidance) and Lidar to see their way in the world.
 GPS is used as well, but for navigation rather than managing lanes.
 GPS III could bring to autonomous vehicles the kind of precise “vision” enjoyed by snowplows clearing Thompson Pass.
 But there’s still one more thing needed to make it work: the map database.

 “Google has mapped much of the planet to very accurate dimensions.
 In fact, they’ve got map database technology that really no one else has,” explains Shankwitz.
 “So, when that GPS III constellation becomes populated, the GPS receivers – instead of being expensive instruments – basically become a commodity.
 That’s when Google goes nuts and owns the entire planet.”

-To prevent Google from having global exclusivity on high-definition mapping, a consortium of German automakers, including Audi, Volkswagen, Daimler and BMW bought former mapping provider NAVTEQ’s database from Nokia for US $3 Billion in 2017, the New York Times reported.
+To prevent Google from having a global grip on high-definition mapping, a consortium of German automakers including Audi, Volkswagen, Daimler and BMW bought former mapping provider NAVTEQ’s database for US $3 Billion in 2017, the New York Times reported.

-And it all started with a couple of snow plows in Alaska.
+And it all started with a couple of snowplows in Alaska.

 An earlier version of this story has been updated to reflect the proper spelling of Mark Hanson’s name.
 Today’s Trucking regrets the error.